Deities, vampires, demons, elves, artificial intelligences, cyborgs, genetically enhanced humans, sentient ships, aliens.

 Is that a 475-year age gap I see?
 Is that a teen dating an octogenarian?

 Immortal love interests are ubiquitous in the romance genres.
-They come with troubled pasts – history is no cakewalk, after all.
+They often come with troubled pasts – history is no cakewalk, after all.
 They demonstrate the weight of history through outbursts of anger, their iron-clad control, their impassive countenance, their pushy, alpha-male tendencies.

 Practice makes boring

 I finished Devil’s Daughter a few weeks ago.

 “They switched the trope.
 It was the all-powerful immortal girl falling in love with average-Joe journalist,” I told a reading friend.
 “She had to protect him, tried to warn him off doing something dangerous, that sort of thing.”

 “Actually, she was kinda boring.
 She just…kinda had everything in hand.”

 And that’s the other side of the immortality coin.

 Lucinda from Devil’s Daughter is the daughter of the devil and Eve, which puts her age at anywhere from the biblical creation of the world 6,000 years ago to the archaeological record’s first modern cave-painting human at 40,000 years ago.
 You’d think that after at least six millennia, Lucinda would have a handle on most things.
 And she does.
 And she’s kinda Mary Sue about it.